 Comprehensive income (loss) is defined to include all changes in equity except those resulting from investments by owners and distributions to owners.
-Among other disclosures, ASC 220, Comprehensive Income, requires that all items that are required to be recognized under current accounting standards as components of comprehensive income be reported in a financial statement that is displayed with the same prominence as other financial statements.
+Among other disclosures, ASC 220, Comprehensive Income ("ASC 220"), requires that all items that are required to be recognized under current accounting standards as components of comprehensive income (loss) be reported in a financial statement that is displayed with the same prominence as other financial statements.
 During the periods presented, the Group's comprehensive income (loss) includes net income (loss) and foreign currency translation adjustments and is presented in the consolidated statement of comprehensive income.
-The Company adopted Accounting Standards Update ("ASU") No. 2011-05 ("ASU 2011-05"), Comprehensive Income (Topic 220), Presentation of Comprehensive Income, in the year ended December 31, 2012 by presenting items of net income (loss) and other comprehensive income (loss) in one single continuous statement.
-Prior years' comparative information has been rearranged to conform to the presentation in accordance with ASU 2011-05.
+The Company has adopted Accounting Standards Update ("ASU") No. 2011-05 ("ASU 2011-05"), Comprehensive Income (Topic 220), Presentation of Comprehensive Income, in the year ended December 31, 2012 by presenting items of net income (loss) and other comprehensive income (loss) in one single continuous statement.